Frequently Asked Questions

 I'm sorry guys but unless you've got your crap together and you know what's going on, you're not going to be able to organize and load your stuff into the vehicles fast enough for us to leave on time.
-It really isn't fair to everyone else that showed up early and is already loaded and on the bus.
+It isn't fair to everyone else that showed up early and is already loaded and on the bus.
 More than that, the length of our shuttle route does not leave a large margin for lateness in order to get back in time for the next departure.

 Is there a fee for cancelling a boat?